bsc-iitm/machine-learning-techniques/docs/neural-networks/05-backward.md

 $$

-Now, you can see why the algorithm is termed back-propagation.
+Now, you can see why the algorithm is termed backpropagation.
 We start with the gradients at a layer and keep "propagating" them back until we hit the input layer.
 We have ignored the gradients of the loss with respect to the biases.
 That is left as an exercise to the reader.